vgnshiyer/CS-Handbook/DevOps/Kubernetes/Readme.md

 When you create this PVC, Kubernetes will dynamically provision a Persistent Volume based on the specified StorageClass, using the corresponding provisioner and parameters.
 This dynamic provisioning ensures that you get the appropriate storage type and configuration without needing to create the Persistent Volume manually.

+The output of the kubectl get sc command provides some useful information about the StorageClass:

+PROVISIONNER what is the underlying storage provider, in this case AWS EBS (Elastic Block Storage) RECLAIMPOLICY what will happen with the volume when the PersistentVolume resource is deleted, in this case Delete will delete the block storage.
+VOLUMEBINDINGMODE specifies how to provision the actual volume, WaitForFirstConsumer will provision the actual volume object once there is a matching claim.
+ALLOWVOLUMEEXPANSION defines whether a volume can be expanded in size at a later point in time.

 ### Pod affinity and anti-affinity

 Pod Affinity: